nilesjohnson/www-textools/README.md

 `export-subst` is enabled for `.tex` files.
 If you use this in conjunction with many of the included tex template files, this will give you versioning information in the footer of the generated PDFs.

+## Copyright

+A few of the files in this repo are from third parties (notably `ocg-p.sty` and `ocgx.sty`); those are distributed under the license specified in the source-code.

+Everything else is released in the public domain.